tamara-schmitz/ffmpeg-docker-container/README.md

 #### Usage examples

+If you are using podman instead of docker, just replace `docker` with `podman` in the commands listed below.

+If you are worried about system responsiveness, you can prepend `chrt -b 0` to your run commands, too.

 ##### Simple FLAC to MP3 conversion

 `docker run --rm -v "$PWD:/temp:z" ghcr.io/tamara-schmitz/ffmpeg-docker-container -i /temp/input.flac -c:a libmp3lame -b:a 320k /temp/output.mp3`